Beau-Daigle/DIY-RC-CAR-MK1/Docs/EngineeringJournal.md

 Upon further inspection a LiPo 3S would be a suitable power supply.
 Only problem would be the current, so I should be weary of that in the future.

 The next step to work on should be the transmission, differential, then suspension.

+July 21-
+  Worked on differential based on assigned gear ratio of 8.4.
+  Made all the parts and put it into assembly.
+Will 3D print it soon to test to see if it also works IRL.
+  Next I will make a casing for the differential, then gear box that connects to the motor.